 The actions taken when considering ethical issues in healthcare clearly distinguish between what is right and wrong, and often, many of the actions taken today can have lasting effects on healthcare in the future.
 The policies and guidelines set and upheld by healthcare leaders and managers outline, define and enforce ethical practice and action in their organizations.
 As such, the study of ethics is woven into a great deal of coursework in advanced healthcare administration programs like the University of Texas at Tyler’s online Master of Business Administration (MBA) in Healthcare Management.

-There are numerous ethical challenges clinical leaders, health practitioners and patients face in healthcare.
+There are numerous ethical challenges that clinical leaders, health practitioners and patients face in healthcare, many of which are among the most discussed current issues in the field.
 Some examples of common medical ethical issues include:

 1. Patient Privacy and Confidentiality

 The protection of private patient information is one of the most important ethical and legal issues in the field of healthcare.
 Conversations between a physician and a patient are strictly confidential, as is information about an individual’s medical condition.
 Specific provisions of the Health Insurance Portability and Accountability Act, or HIPAA, define exactly what information can be released and to whom.